 T/Sgt.
 Albert Cox McArthur Jr. was born on April 28, 1919, to Albert C. McArthur Sr. and Catherine Dickinson-McArthur in Chicago.
 With his two sisters, he lived at 310 South Villa Avenue in Villa Park, Illinois, and was known as “Bert” to his family and friends.
 He attended grade school in Villa Park and was a graduate of York High School in Elmhurst, Illinois, where he was an all-conference guard on the football team.
 He also attended the Illinois Institute of Technology studying radio at night and worked as a clerk in an insurance company.

-At Christmas men, many of the men rode two Grayhound busses home for a 4½ day furlough home.
-Since he was attending radio school, Arthur most likely remained at the base.
-When the men arrived back at Ft.
-Knox on the morning of December 26, just before breakfast, they were greeted by 1st/Sgt.
-Richard Danca, who had the job of picking men to be transferred from the company to the soon-to-be-formed HQ Company.
-35 men were picked because they had special training.
+Those men who did go home arrived back at the base just before breakfast, which was at 6:00 A.M. on December 26.
+1st/Sgt.
+Richard Danca was waiting for them since he had the job of picking men to be transferred to the soon-to-be-formed HQ Company.
+35 men were picked, including Albert, because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
-Men were assigned various jobs which included scouts, radio operators, mechanics, truck drivers, and other duties.
-Bert appears to have a talent for electronics and rose in rank quickly.
-He was promoted to sergeant and put in charge of radio maintenance for the battalion.
+Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.